diogenes-lang/diogenes-doc/README.md

 ## Requirements

-The documentation is generated in Python (both version 2 and 3 are tested with Travis CI).

-Use `pip` to install the following Python packages:
+The documentation is generated with [Sphinx](http://sphinx-doc.org).
+Use `pip` to install the dependencies:

 ```
 pip install sphinx pygments sphinxcontrib-inlinesyntaxhighlight